#BookSnaps and Book Creator: A Creative Way to Engage Students with Books

 April Padalino is a Literacy Specialist at Howard - Suamico School District in Wisconsin.
 She has been in education for 16 years, as both a Classroom Teacher and a Literacy Specialist.
 April has a passion for learning and empowering students and teachers to lead their own learning.

-Why use Book Creator for making #BookSnaps?
+Using Book Creator for #BookSnaps

 The idea to use Book Creator for making #BookSnaps dawned on me after my students finished reading How to Make a Comic Book, by Micheal Sanders.
 The kids were enjoying the features the Book Creator app provides especially through the comic layouts.
 They found it to be a user friendly tool.